 This hard and durable softwood makes good picnic tables.
 Douglas fir comes from the west coast and Eastern Asia.
 Because it takes paint well, you can either paint it or apply a finish, if you want to retain the natural look of the wood.
 This wood comes cheap, so you end up with a durable but affordable variety of wood.

-Salient Features Of Douglas Fir
+Characteristics Of Douglas Fir

 - Appearance: Light brown to reddish or yellowish-brown